 I was thrilled with the condition of the Star BM when it arrived.
 It was packed in its original matching serial number La Guardia Civil cardboard box.
 Also included in the box was an all-Spanish set of directions and an original cleaning rod.
 The finish was excellent and showed zero signs of holster wear.
 It definitely isn’t some beat-up war trophy.

-I took the Star to the range with SIG Sauer 115-grain FMJ practice and 124-grain V-Crown defensive loads.
-The V-Crown is not a +P loading, which is ideal for use in a pistol that could be anywhere from 25 to 45 years old.
+I took the Star to the shooting range with SIG Sauer 115-grain FMJ practice and 124-grain V-Crown defensive loads.
+The V-Crown is not a +P+P and +P+ are designators identifying ammunition as carrying a higher internal pressure than is standard for ammunition of its caliber. loading, which is ideal for use in a pistol that could be anywhere from 25 to 45 years old.
 While the Star BM is designed to run with hot 9mm NATO loads, I wouldn’t use them or equivalent +P or +P+ loads in the Star just because they accelerate wear in a pistol that is long out of production.

 The Star BM is an excellent shooter.
 The weight mitigates the recoil of the 9mm, even with the 124-grain V-Crown rated at 1165 feet per second and 374 FPE at the muzzle.
 The 115-grain FMJ load is rated at 1185 feet per second and 359 FPE at the muzzle.
 Both loads produce essentially the same recoil and muzzle blast.